bitflate/bitflate.github.io/_posts/2019-04-13-bitflate-cryptocurrency-with-constant-inflation.markdown

 Bitcoin has a fixed supply.
 The currency is deflationary.
 It causes the price to fluctuate wildly.
 We think it is a good Store of Value (SoV).
 But for transactions, price fluctuation is a problem.

-Existing stable coins are typically implemented through bank ledger.
+Existing stablecoins are typically implemented through bank ledger.
 This requires 3rd party centralized banks.
-We want to create a stable coin through inflation.
+We want to create a payment crypto through inflation.
 We think inflation would add liquidity to Bitflate currency.

 #### Why Bitflate inflation rate is 7%?